wildjo/Chroniquill/README.md

 <img src="chroniquill-logo.png" alt="ChroniQuill Logo" width="399"/>

 The static site generator for long-form and short-form writing in the cloud.

+## Features

+ChroniQuill is now capable of editing and saving .md files (cannot create them just yet, but we’re working on that!)

 ## work in progress.